iamamutt/VideoSalientCpp/README.md

 1. Install Docker Desktop: <https://www.docker.com/get-started>
 2. Check that Docker works from the command line.
 From a terminal type: `docker --version`.
 3. Obtain the docker image `saliency-image.tar` containing the built saliency program
-4. In a terminal, navigate to the directory containing the docker image and load it with `docker load -i saliency-image.tar`
+4. In a terminal, navigate to the directory containing the docker image and load it with `docker load -i saliency-image.tar.gz`
 5. Run the image by entering the command `docker run -it --rm saliency-app:v0.1.0`.
 You should see the saliency program help documentation.

 ### Configure